top of page

 “BLM Collection - Soul To Soil" (2022)

 Drawing from a multidisciplinary artistic practice, this evocative collection blends personal narratives, and poetic reflections to explore the historical struggles of the African Diaspora through the lenses of land, identity, and liberation.
-Rooted in resilience and renewal, "Soul to Soil" examines the connections between social justice, environmental stewardship, and the healing power of nature, inspiring reflection on equity, dignity, and humanity’s bond with the Earth.
+Rooted in resilience and renewal, "Soul to Soil" examines the connections between social justice, environmental stewardship, and the healing power of nature.